wales-group/examples/tetra_ALA/02_Removing_chirality_checks/README.md

 look straight down a bond in each case and count the order of atoms in a clockwise direction in both cases.

 <img src="VMD_chirality.png" width="50%", height="50%">

+In the image at the top of this section, you can see the global minimum for the pure L form on the left and the mixed L/D form on the right with the inverted C-alphas highlighted in orange.

 ## Extension: does the same happen if we allow cis-peptide bonds?